puppetlabs/puppetlabs-apache/README.md

     }

-A slightly more complicated example, which moves the docroot and logfile to an alternate location, might be:
+A slightly more complicated example, which moves the docroot and logfile to an alternate location

     apache::vhost { 'www.example.com':
         priority        => '10',